Public light bus: Overview

 Minibuses in Hong Kong are licensed either as green minibuses (GMBs) or red minibuses (RMBs), the former restricted to fixed-fare, fixed-route operation, the latter not so restricted.
-RMBs substitute red for green on the external roof of the car, although originally the distinction was made by the colour of the stripe around the midsection of the vehicle.
+RMBs substitute red for green on the external roof of the bus, although originally the distinction was made by the colour of the stripe around the midsection of the vehicle.
 Otherwise, the two versions of minibus are identical in appearance, both sporting a predominantly cream-coloured body.

 Most minibuses are Toyota Coasters, but a new and environmentally friendly Iveco Daily Green minibus has also been introduced as part of a recent scheme in Hong Kong to increase the quality of the buses.
 Most of the buses run on Autogas (liquefied petroleum gas or LPG).
 This type of fuel is not only cheaper, but also reduces particulate emissions.
 The transport commission is making further efforts to reduce emissions by providing incentives for bus drivers to make the switch to even more efficient electric vehicles.

 As of 2014, there were 4,350 public minibuses in Hong Kong, of which 3,150 were GMBs and 1,200 were RMBs.
 The operations of these two types of services are regulated through conditions imposed by the Commissioner for Transport under the passenger service licences (PSLs).

 Since the income of minibus drivers are usually earned individually rather than paid by companies, speeding is very common among minibus drivers so that they can earn more by driving more rounds.
 This phenomenon is commonly mocked as "minibuses of death" (亡命小巴).
 In response to public concerns, from 2012, all public minibuses were required to install speed alarms activated at 80 km/h.
 On all public minibuses, a large digital speedometer must also be installed on the interior ceiling, adjacent to the driver's seat, facing passengers, enabling them to monitor the current speed.